Public Health Regulation 2022

 For a cremation or burial in a cemetery, parents must engage a funeral director.
 This will incur costs.
 Parents can also choose to conduct a burial on private land or in a garden without engaging a funeral director.
-However, parents must be advised to comply with regulations as set out in NSW Health GL2013_016 Guidance on Burying a Body on Private Land – Public Health Regulation 2012 which provides information on the conditions of burial on private land (see Burial on private land above).
+However, parents must be advised to comply with regulations as set out in the NSW Health fact sheet Burials on private land which provides information on the conditions of burial on private land (see Burial on private land above).
 The family must sign a statement at the hospital prior to taking possession of the tissue that they have been advised of the conditions and will adhere to them.

 The following documents are required: